technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-05/Lab-05-Data-loss-prevention.md

 You have successfully created a DLP policy in simulation mode that detects Contoso's research and trial data across email and cloud locations.

-## Task 2 – Extend the policy to Teams and review simulation results
+## Task 2 – Edit the policy to remove OneDrive accounts as the monitored location

 Simulation shows what a policy would do before it affects anyone.
 In this task, you'll review the first policy's simulation results and extend it to Teams so that compound identifiers and trial-subject records are also protected in chat and channel messages.